Niketdeshmukh/place-autocomplete/README.md

 # place-autocomplete
-This is react place autocomplete using react-places-autocomplete
+This is react place autocomplete using react-places-autocomplete ⚡:rocket:

 To install all the dependencies use Open npm install